JinHedman/Hi-ify/README.md

 The application requires some node_modules to run though and also a firebaseConfig both which are in the gitignore and therefore not included in the repository!

 **SHORT DESCRIPTION:**
-Our project is simple web application to let users generate custom Spotify playlists based on multiple peoples music preferences, it will base it on attributes such as genre and artists.
+Our project is simple 'b application to let users generate custom Spotify playlists based on multiple peoples music preferences, it will base it on attributes such as genre and artists.

-We use the Spotify API to get this information about the users.
+I make use of the Spotify API to get this information about the users.
 One user will create a room, and other users will authenticate themselves on separate devices and can then join the room with a three digit code.
 Users in the same room will see each others profile pictures and can generate a mixed playlist from all users music taste.
 This Playlist is saved as a playlist for the host of the room.

-**WHAT WE HAVE DONE:**
+**DONE:**
 Came up with structure for app.

 Created the skeleton for the app as in the all the views and presenters that will be used.